narmadha2006/Advanced-C-Lab-Manual/module 10.md

-EXP NO:18 C PROGRAM TO TRAVERSE A DOUBLY LINKED LIST
+EXP NO:18 PROGRAM TO TRAVERSE A DOUBLY LINKED LIST
 Aim:
 To write a C program to traverse a doubly linked list.